siranchao/siranchao/README.md

 ## 🌈 What I'm Pursuing
 - To become a full-stack web developer
-- To dive deep into the digital world and discover more cool stuff😎
+- To dive deep into the digital world and discover more cool stuff 😎

 ## 💻 Languages and Tools I use